ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The Latency Trap: Why Voice AI Still Feels Like a Terminal - <a href="https://medium.com/@tfitz_40911/the-latency-trap-why-voice-ai-still-feels-like-a-terminal-1a42b16d338c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reading a Paginated API Without Holding the Whole Thing in Memory - <a href="https://levelup.gitconnected.com/reading-a-paginated-api-without-holding-the-whole-thing-in-memory-e8b0be158f74?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tfitz`**
+✍️ **posted by `Coded Parts`**

-<blockquote>Most AI voice products have the same immersion problem: you speak, the system thinks, the room goes quiet, and a few seconds later a voice…
+<blockquote>Your API hands out 50 records at a time across 400 pages.
+You need all of them.
+You do not need them all at once.
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>2.
-How to Integrate Node.js with React and Angular (Step-by-Step Guide 2026) - <a href="https://medium.com/@sunil17bbmp/how-to-integrate-node-js-with-react-and-angular-step-by-step-guide-2026-bb71e93f3e8c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Benefits of Using Node.js for API Development (2026 Guide) - <a href="https://medium.com/@sunil17bbmp/5-benefits-of-using-node-js-for-api-development-2026-guide-be0ca7b3b7b3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>Learn how to connect Node.js with React or Angular to build scalable, high-performance web apps with real-time capabilities.
+<blockquote>Build fast, scalable, and secure APIs with Node.js while optimizing backend performance.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Understanding module.exports vs exports in Node.js (The Simple Way) - <a href="https://medium.com/@uyanhewagetr/understanding-module-exports-vs-exports-in-node-js-the-simple-way-4e86ab8cd072?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Agentes serverless com memória real: lições e custos reais. - <a href="https://giovanicassiano.medium.com/agentes-serverless-com-mem%C3%B3ria-real-li%C3%A7%C3%B5es-e-custos-reais-8aa1ed987180?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `Giovani Cassiano`**

-<blockquote>When building a Node.js backend, one of the most confusing topics for beginners is:
+<blockquote>Eu precisava subir um agente de IA com memória real na AWS.
+O objetivo era simples: algo barato, que escalasse a zero quando ninguém…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Weaponizing Logs: How Attackers Crash Apps via Synchronous Logging (And How ELK Fixes It) - <a href="https://systemweakness.com/weaponizing-logs-how-attackers-crash-apps-via-synchronous-logging-and-how-elk-fixes-it-373d0bb84729?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing Envfy — A simple and type-safe environment variable validator for Node.js applications - <a href="https://medium.com/@fedsi.yasser/introducing-envfy-a-simple-and-type-safe-environment-variable-validator-for-node-js-applications-73649053a7fd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pau Dang`**
+✍️ **posted by `Yasser Fedsi`**

-<blockquote>When the very system designed to monitor your application becomes the vector that takes it down.
+<blockquote>Environment variables are untyped and unsafe by default.
+That’s why I built Envfy a simple, type-safe environment variable validator for…
-Continue reading on System Weakness »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Building a Full-Stack Pizza Delivery Website with MERN — My Internship Journey - <a href="https://medium.com/@aabhishekpitroda/building-a-full-stack-pizza-delivery-website-with-mern-my-internship-journey-2ed28096950c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pipeline CI/CD pour une architecture microservices : API Flask -passerelle Node.js- - <a href="https://medium.com/@manuelkevin4real/pipeline-ci-cd-pour-une-architecture-microservices-api-flask-passerelle-node-js-9fb9f65d2cff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhishek Pitroda`**
+✍️ **posted by `Manuel FOUDA`**

-<blockquote>Introduction
-There’s something deeply satisfying about food apps.
-They sit right at the intersection of delightful UI, real-time data, and…
+<blockquote>Déployer une application à la main, c’est lent, répétitif et truffé d’occasions de se tromper.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Event Loop in Node.js: MacroTasks and MicroTasks — Explained Visually - <a href="https://medium.com/@sumaleshka/event-loop-in-node-js-macrotasks-and-microtasks-explained-visually-f894cc5442ea?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I wrote a Claude skill to produce consistent, high-quality system designs every time, that saves… - <a href="https://javascript.plainenglish.io/i-wrote-a-claude-skill-to-produce-consistent-high-quality-system-designs-every-time-that-saves-187ac0e4e13e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sumaleshka`**
+✍️ **posted by `Nicholas Rios`**

-<blockquote>In the last article, we learned about Event Loop priorities and why some asynchronous callbacks execute before others.
-Now it’s time to…
+<blockquote>I’ve been building online applications for companies for nearly twenty years and in that time gotten particular about how I like my…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>7.
-From .env Files to HashiCorp Vault: Rethinking Secret Management in Modern Applications - <a href="https://medium.com/@learnWithSanmugam/from-env-files-to-hashicorp-vault-rethinking-secret-management-in-modern-applications-f9fbee52ba34?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Buffers in Action: Writing One Million Writes to a File - <a href="https://medium.com/@sheakherpandey10/buffers-in-action-writing-one-million-writes-to-a-file-03a9c2903043?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `learnWithSanmugam`**
+✍️ **posted by `Shekhar pandey`**

-<blockquote>Every modern application relies on secrets.
-Database credentials, API keys, JWT signing keys, SMTP passwords, and cloud access tokens are…
+<blockquote>Buffer is a temporary storage that hold the data while it being used to move one place to another place.
 Continue reading on Medium »</blockquote>

 <h3>8.
-Why Local System Monitoring Still Beats the Cloud — and How I Built My Own Dashboard to Prove It - <a href="https://medium.com/@powerinfossl/why-local-system-monitoring-still-beats-the-cloud-and-how-i-built-my-own-dashboard-to-prove-it-c1e17357f7dd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Coding Institute in Dehradun for Web Development & MERN Stack Course - <a href="https://medium.com/@gshubham.05/best-coding-institute-in-dehradun-for-web-development-mern-stack-course-3e332dd9db40?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jafar Tavana`**
+✍️ **posted by `shubham goyal`**

-<blockquote>Over the past few years, the technology industry has moved almost everything to the cloud.
-Infrastructure, storage, communication…
+<blockquote>Best IT Institute in Dehradun for MERN Stack, Full Stack & Web Development Course in 2026
 Continue reading on Medium »</blockquote>

-<h3>9.
-Hexana for VS Code 0.3.0 release — WASM run targets, JAR/ZIP browsing - <a href="https://medium.com/@vvlevchenko/hexana-for-vs-code-0-3-0-release-wasm-run-targets-jar-zip-browsing-36357f4ed71e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9. sort-btree for Node.js: Why I Chose sort-btree Instead of Map for Ordered Data - <a href="https://medium.com/@ignacionunez91/sort-btree-for-node-js-why-i-chose-sort-btree-instead-of-map-for-ordered-data-652f15010b0d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vasily Levchenko`**
+✍️ **posted by `igna cionune`**

-<blockquote>Running WebAssembly on NodeJS or the Browser from VS Code — Hexana 0.3.0
+<blockquote>JavaScript’s built-in Map is one of the most commonly used data structures in Node.js applications.
+While Map works well for…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Journey Behind a Modern Transportation & Logistics Website: Connecting Businesses Across Every… - <a href="https://medium.com/@imademoney19/the-journey-behind-a-modern-transportation-logistics-website-connecting-businesses-across-every-4e69db11d2f0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Businesses Need AI-Powered SaaS Applications in 2026 - <a href="https://medium.com/@zyentric/why-businesses-need-ai-powered-saas-applications-in-2026-f3fc7de34fd2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imade First`**
+✍️ **posted by `Zyentric Technologies`**

-<blockquote>A behind-the-scenes look at how a transportation and logistics website was designed to build trust, showcase services, and help freight…
+<blockquote>The digital landscape is evolving faster than ever.
+Businesses that once relied on traditional software solutions are now turning toward…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Built a Concurrency-Safe Work Tracking System for Software Teams - <a href="https://medium.com/@luthfi2264a/how-i-built-a-concurrency-safe-work-tracking-system-for-software-teams-da4bac00bf96?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Grok AI and Website Development: The Future of Smarter Web Design - <a href="https://medium.com/@SG_LOVER/grok-ai-and-website-development-the-future-of-smarter-web-design-09a645b786fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Luthfi Naldi`**
+✍️ **posted by `SGLOVER`**

-<blockquote>Introduction: The “Deceptively Simple” Time-Tracker
+<blockquote>Grok AI is rapidly becoming one of the most talked-about artificial intelligence technologies in the digital world.
+As businesses continue…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Java 21: 6 Features That Actually Matter in Production - <a href="https://sumanthpoola.medium.com/java-21-6-features-that-actually-matter-in-production-468da9347f21?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Modern Websites with Claude AI: The Future of Web Development - <a href="https://medium.com/@SG_LOVER/building-modern-websites-with-claude-ai-the-future-of-web-development-fdc9b58348b5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sumanth Poola`**
+✍️ **posted by `SGLOVER`**

-<blockquote>Not all 15 JEPs change backend services. these 6 do.
+<blockquote>Claude AI has emerged as one of the most influential artificial intelligence tools for modern website development.
+As businesses…
 Continue reading on Medium »</blockquote>

 <h3>4.
-I Got Tired of Opening GitHub Trending 28 Times a Day, So I Put It All on One Page - <a href="https://medium.com/@p32929/i-got-tired-of-opening-github-trending-28-times-a-day-so-i-put-it-all-on-one-page-55348c255136?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Choose the Right Web Development Company in Brisbane for Your Business - <a href="https://medium.com/@dianappstechnology/how-to-choose-the-right-web-development-company-in-brisbane-for-your-business-3dcd23421cc8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fayaz Bin Salam`**
+✍️ **posted by `DianApps Technologies`**

-<blockquote>GitHub’s trending page is great — as long as you only care about exactly one language and enjoy clicking a dropdown forever.
-I wanted all…
+<blockquote>There are a lot of web development companies in Brisbane.
+Hundreds, if you count the freelancers and the one-person studios working out of…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Best Free Serif Fonts for Logo Design in 2026: Professional Picks for Strong Brand Identity - <a href="https://er-raj-aryan.medium.com/the-best-free-serif-fonts-for-logo-design-in-2026-professional-picks-for-strong-brand-identity-751df04ffe83?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React is Not Enough: Why Next.js is the Ultimate Power-Up for Your Frontend - <a href="https://medium.com/@arunprakashsekar2005/react-is-not-enough-why-next-js-is-the-ultimate-power-up-for-your-frontend-1ca9bcc09992?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Raj Aryan`**
+✍️ **posted by `Arunprakash`**

-<blockquote>Why Serif Fonts Still Matter in Modern Branding
+<blockquote>Imagine you are building a house.
+React.js is an incredible toolkit filled with premium bricks, precise measuring tapes, and…
 Continue reading on Medium »</blockquote>

 <h3>6.
+Frontend System Design: News Media Feed (Facebook, Twitter) - <a href="https://ayushv.medium.com/frontend-system-design-news-media-feed-facebook-twitter-3dc89a9d362e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ayush Verma`**

+<blockquote>The timeline that never ends — rendering strategy, infinite scroll, optimistic UI, and a WYSIWYG composer engineered for a feed that grows…
+Continue reading on Medium »</blockquote>

-Building a Local-First Browser Extension with IndexedDB and Dexie.js - <a href="https://p10.medium.com/building-a-local-first-browser-extension-with-indexeddb-and-dexie-js-8c194dfdb00d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+JavaScript Promises: 14 Interview Questions That Actually Get Asked - <a href="https://medium.com/@ashaabikawat/javascript-promises-14-interview-questions-that-actually-get-asked-682624cbd264?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `P10`**
+✍️ **posted by `Ashaaa`**

-<blockquote>Recently, I built ClickShot, a browser extension for taking notes while watching YouTube lectures, tutorials, and educational videos.
-Feel…
+<blockquote>You studied Promises.
+You understand the concept.
+You even used them in real projects.
+Then the interviewer shows you a code snippet and…
 Continue reading on Medium »</blockquote>

 <br/>